-The Lists nominate one representative each to participate in the Joint Field Visit.
-They may nominate more than one participant to the WFP field visits, provided the cost for the second participant is covered by the respective List member.
+Each List nominates one representative to participate in the Joint Field Visit.
+Lists may nominate more than one participant to the WFP field visits, provided the cost for the second participant is covered by the respective List member.
 List D covers the costs of all its participants in all WFP visits.